-Based on our observations, a local groundwater lowering is not anticipated under short-term or long-term conditions due to construction of the proposed building.
-It should be noted that the extent of any significant groundwater lowering will take place within a limited range of the subject site.
+Based on our observations, a local groundwater lowering is not anticipated under short-term conditions due to construction of the proposed building.
+It should be noted that the extent of any significant groundwater lowering will take place within a limited range of the subject site due to the minimal temporary groundwater lowering.